activeprospect/testlead/README.md

 # testlead / testfeedback

-next time: add testfeedback to readme; fix testlead info if needed, and add npx?

 This LeadConduit test utility includes two scripts: `testlead` and `testfeedback`.

 The first, `testlead`, takes a posting URL, and an optional list of standard field names.
 It generates fake but legitimate-looking data and posts it to the given URL.